chutter/PhyloConfigR/README.md

 In addition, there are numerous functions to aid with specific phylogenetic software
 1) Astral-III
   - Create input files
+  - Run and import ASTRAL-III results into R
   - Batch analyses multiple datasets
-  - Plot Astral-III pie charts at nodes
+  - Plot Astral-III pie charts (proportion of gene trees that support that relationship) at nodes
 2) IQTREE2
   - Plot concordance factors on tree
   - Gene jackknife genomic dataset